Experience the best of Rome on a comfortable golf cart tour, the perfect way to discover the Eternal City’s most iconic landmarks in style and ease.

-Your adventure begins at the Colosseum, where you'll pass by this ancient marvel and head towards the majestic Arch of Constantine and Piazza Venezia, witnessing the grandeur of Roman history.
-Next, you'll find out the famous legend behind the Bocca della Verita.
+Your journey begins near the Colosseum, where you will pass by this legendary monument before continuing towards the Arch of Constantine and Piazza Venezia, taking in the grandeur of ancient Roman history.
+Along the way, you’ll also hear about the famous legend of the Bocca della Verità.

 From the Metro station Colosseo, turn right on Via del Fori Imperiali and go straight to the first traffic light, then turn right on Via Cavour and turn left on the 2nd street, Via del Cardello.
 You will find the meeting point on Via del Cardello, 31.